google/cel-spec/doc/langdef.md

 ### String and Bytes Values

-Strings are sequences of Unicode code points.
-Bytes are sequences of octets (eight-bit data).
+Strings are valid sequences of Unicode code points.
+Bytes are arbitrary sequences of octets (eight-bit data).

 Quoted string literals are delimited by either single- or double-quote characters, where the closing delimiter must match the opening one, and can